rubygems/rubygems.org/CONTRIBUTING.md

 	specifying `GEM_PATH/cache` instead of `vendor/cache`._
-* If you need the index available - needed when working in conjunction with [bundler-api](http://github.com/rubygems/bundler-api) - then run `gemcutter:index:update`.
+* If you need the index available - needed when working in conjunction with [bundler-api](http://github.com/rubygems/bundler-api) - then run `rake gemcutter:index:update`.
 This primes the filesystem gem index for local use.
 * Start the web server: `rails server` and browse to [localhost:3000](http://localhost:3000) or use [Pow](http://pow.cx)!